 State Partnership Program (SPP) and Bilateral Affairs Office (BAO)

-State Partnership Program (SPP) with the State of Georgia was one of the first mechanisms providing immense support to the Georgian Armed Forces in terms of education as well as with material means since 1994.
+State Partnership Program (SPP) with the State of Georgia was one of the first mechanisms providing immense support to the Georgian Defence Forces in terms of education as well as with material means since 1994.
 The State Partnership Program is not only concentrated on National Guard capability development, but also encompasses assistance in such critical areas as logistics, cyberspace operations, disaster preparedness, legal, medical, inspector general, rotary wing capability development, and family readiness programs.
 The Georgia National Guard conducts familiarization and training events focused on EUCOM objectives, participates in Georgia’s major exercises, and supports Humanitarian Civil Assistance projects.

 Georgian Wounded Warrior and Building Partner Capacity in Amputee Care-Georgia (BAC-G) Program